Ex-Cambridge Analytica employee: If Trump wins in 2020, blame Facebook

 Unfortunately, I know firsthand that when it comes to Trump and Facebook, we are witnessing history repeating itself.
 I worked at Cambridge Analytica, and after leaving the company, I provided over 100,000 documents to authorities to bring out the truth about unethical disinformation campaigns.
 My former colleagues ran data-driven social media targeting programs for both the Trump campaign and a pro-Trump superPAC backed by the Mercer family, also known as the “Defeat Crooked Hillary” campaign.
 After the 2016 election, they showed me how they weaponized disinformation to dissuade voters from going to the polls.

 Our president was elected supported by campaigns that chose to dance on the line of our legal system, pushing the boundaries of hate speech and disinformation that would normally be considered illegal.
 Incitement of racial hatred, for example, would land most normal people in jail, but is allowed to proliferate on Facebook and other social media platforms paid for by politicians and their supporters.
-So I am here to remind you all that, impeachment or not, unless we demand companies like Facebook enforce our laws on their platforms, Donald Trump will win the 2020 election using the same nefarious, divisive, and effective machinery employed in 2016.
+So I am here to remind you all that, impeachment or not, unless we demand companies like Facebook to enforce our laws on their platforms, Donald Trump will win the 2020 election using the same nefarious, divisive, and effective machinery employed in 2016.
 And we are currently powerless to stop it.

-A year from the next elections, it is already clear this will be the most morally bankrupt campaign cycle in American history: a President mid-impeachment is grappling to stay in power by openly promoting disinformation.
+A year from the next elections, it is already clear this will be the most morally bankrupt campaign cycle in American history: a president mid-impeachment is grappling to stay in power by openly promoting disinformation.
 His efforts to suppress his political rivals are supported by one of the world’s largest advertising platforms.
 No one running against Trump will be safe from slander, and Facebook’s “hands off” policy to allow politicians to lie in their ads is already making campaigning even more dangerous.
 For evidence of this new corporate loophole, look no further than the Trump-sponsored Biden attack ad circulating on social media.
 Riddled with inaccuracies about Biden’s son’s work in Ukraine, CNN deemed it unacceptable and wouldn’t allow it to air, yet it has found a home on Facebook and Twitter, where it has flourished to the tune of over 5 million views—which will continue to rise due to Facebook’s October 9th decision not to remove it.

 Trump’s conspiracy theories are engineered to smear, and whoever is running against him will have to contend with customized attacks, akin to the false narrative on Biden and Ukraine, or for that matter, Hillary Clinton’s emails.
-After a three year investigation, this week it was found that Clinton had no criminal wrongdoing in relation to the email scandal, but you probably didn’t catch that since your news feed is focused on Trump, and whatever he has decided he wants the public to believe that day.
+After a three-year investigation, this week it was found that Clinton had no criminal wrongdoing in relation to the email scandal, but you probably didn’t catch that since your news feed is focused on Trump, and whatever he has decided he wants the public to believe that day.
 The sooner other candidates and voters confront this reality, the better.

 It’s happening again